JSpeedie/cmp-tree/README.md

 the C++ implementation.
 This was mostly because I wrote my own implementations
-of: (1) a C++ vector I called `DynamicArray`, (2) a C++ string I called `String`, (3) basic functions that would allow me to work with my `String`s as if they were paths, and (4) a hand implementation of merge sort that worked on `DynamicArray`.
+of: (1) a C++ vector I called `DynamicArray`, (2) a C++ string I called `String`, (3) basic functions that would allow me to work with my `String`s as if they were paths, and (4) a hand-written implementation of merge sort that worked on `DynamicArray`.
 This was a great learning opportunity in many ways.
 I got to experience first hand some of the frustrations with C that might've motivated C++ such as:

 1. Having to hand-write implementations for things most programmers feel (perhaps rightfully so) entitled to such as vectors/dynamic arrays, and